ManjuLanjewar/VSD_HDP/README.md

      (noise margin), metal layer specs (specific metal layer to be used), pin location (close to Vcc or Gnd).

 2) Design steps:
+    - Circuit design --> The circuit is designed by making use of the industry parameters and inputs where sizing takes place.
+      First step is to implement functionality.
-    - Circuit design --> The circuit is designed by making use of the industry parameters and inputs.
-For instance, to model the aspect ratio of 2.5,         the PMOS = 2.5 NMOS dimensions while keeping height constant based of the technology file.
+      Second steps is to model PMOS and NMOS transistors.
+For instance, to model the aspect ratio of 2.5,the PMOS = 2.5 NMOS dimensions while keeping         height constant based on the technology file.
 Similarly, Switching threshold is also model based on the requirement.
     - Layout design --> build the circuit with transistors to meet the required functionality, apply Euler's Path (unidirectional traverse only) and          create the respective network graphs, implement the stick diagram of the circuit topology.
-Finally, it should pass all the DRC & LVS checks set     by the foundry.
+Then stick diagram is converted to layout by sticking        to the DRC rules and LVS checks defined by the foundary.
-    Characterization --> specific flow; Gives information on Timing, Power and Noise in the form of .libs files along with functionality.
+    - Characterization --> specific flow; Gives information on Timing, Power and Noise in the form of .libs files along with functionality.

-circuit design where sizing takes place, layout design (where the function is implemented via pmos and nmos connections, then the pmos and nmos network graphs are derived, then the Euler's path is determined, then a stick diagram is drawn, then stick diagram is converted to layout by sticking to the DRC rules defined by the foundary), and characterization
+3-) Outputs: circuit description language, GDSII, LEF, extracted spice netlist (.cir) which includes the parasitics, timing, noise, power .libs, function